 Beginning of the end: How an iron fist policy put Yasin Malik on the mat

-New Delhi, Apr 13: It comes as both a surprise and shock, when former Chief Minister of Jammu and Kashmir, Mehbooba Mufti condemned the arrest of JKLF chief, Yasin Malik.
+New Delhi, Apr 13: It comes as both a surprise and shock, when former Chief Minister of Jammu and Kashmir, Mehbooba Mufti condemned the arrest of Jammu Kashmir Liberation Front (JKLF) chief, Yasin Malik.
 Incidentally he is the same man who has been accused of abducting her sister.

-Malik was arrested by the National Investigation Agency in connection with a terror funding case.
-Malik has without a doubt been one of the most dreaded persons in the Valley and his crimes range from killing of Indian Air Force officials, the genocide of Kashmiri pandits, just to name a few.
+Malik was arrested by the National Investigation Agency (NIA) in connection with a terror funding case.
+Malik has without a doubt been one of the most dreaded persons in the Valley and his crimes range from killing of Indian Air Force (IAF) officials, the genocide of Kashmiri pandits, just to name a few.

 Yasin Malik's crimes since 1995 set to be probed by NIA